How much does charging an electric car cost?

 You should invest in a home charge point – also known as a wallbox.
 There are plenty of offers out there – some wallboxes will be offered free with your new car, while some electricity companies offer them as part of your energy tariff.

-Wallboxes vary in price, but you can expect to pay between £300 and £500 for a 3kW unit, while a 7kW point should cost between £500 and £1,000.
-These prices are BEFORE the EVHS grant is deducted.
+Wallboxes vary in price, but you can expect to pay between £500 and £800 for a 3.6kW unit.
+A 7kW charger should cost around £1,000.

 Regardless of the charger, make sure you’re on the best home energy tariff available.
 Many energy firms offer off-peak prices at night when demand is reduced and there’s less pressure on the grid.

-Top tip: how to find your electricity tariff
+How to find your electricity tariff

 Your electricity unit rate will be listed on your monthly statement.
 Look for the unit rate figure followed by ‘p/kWh’.

-It should be listed prominently within the statement – for example, unit rate: 14.0p/kWh.
+It should be listed prominently within the statement – for example: ‘unit rate: 14.0p/kWh’.

 Charging at a public charger